 For more then 10 years Bob would come up on the weekends to manage his vineyard and as he puts it “feel the stress of his job slipping away as he drove up Highway 29”.
 Even today after being retired from law, he calls this property his therapy.
 It is also clearly his passion – something that he gets excited talking about, after 20+ harvests.

 For a number of years, he sold fruit to several well-regarded wineries including Chateau Montelena and Von Strasser.
-He has made wine from the property since 1995 – 2008 was his first commercial release (not necessarily an easy year for your first commercial release – they lost 80% of the vineyard production to a terrible frost) and the economy was struggling.
+He has made wine from the property since 1995; 2008 was his first commercial release (not necessarily an easy year for your first commercial release as he lost 80% of the vineyard production to a terrible frost coupled with a struggling economy.

 The vineyard is in a fairly unique zone – it is slightly north west of downtown Calistoga – where the residential part of the town starts thinning out and vineyards become more prominent.
-It lies between two riparian zones – surrounded by water on three sides including Cyrus Creek and the Napa River.
-As a result the soils are alluvial and deep.
+Remarkably, the site lies between two riparian zones and is surrounded by water on three sides including Cyrus Creek and the Napa River.
+As a result the soils are alluvial, deep and very well drained.

-Other then when needing to prune or pick, Bob does all the work himself – both out in the vineyard and the wine making.
-He has learned the craft himself (took a few viticulture classes at Napa College) but when you are surrounded by the breadth of knowledge found in the Napa Valley there is no shortage of winemakers and viticulturists and over the years Bob has asked for advice numerous times.
+Other than when needing to prune or harvest, Bob does all the work himself – both out in the vineyard and in the cellar.
+He has learned the craft himself including taking a few viticulture classes at Napa Valley College.
+Living in the Napa Valley one is surrounded by numerous winemakers and viticulturists and over the years Bob has asked for advice numerous times.

 When picking grapes or hauling barrels he makes use of his trusty and reliable 1960 Ford F-350 flat bed.
-He makes two wines each year; one from the Padre’s Vineyard and from Mario’s Vineyard.
-He brings in no outside fruit for his wines and all the wines are 100% varietal Cabernet Sauvignon.
+He makes two wines each year; one from Padre’s Vineyard and from Mario’s Vineyard named after Mario, the previous owner of the property.
+Bob buys no grapes; all the wines are 100% varietal Cabernet Sauvignon.

 Bob enjoys the types of wine his vineyard produces including higher alcohol (usually in the mid 15s) along with good acidity and well-integrated tempered tannins.
-He uses about 25% new oak along with the balance being neutral (both French and Hungarian oak).
+He uses about 25% new oak along with the balance being neutral including both French and Hungarian oak.
 And he racks a number of times each year so all the wine sees a similar percentage of new versus used barrels.

-The Padre’s vineyard is named after and dedicated to several people who have been close to Bob and his family including his father, the priest who married he and Anna Marie, and Bruno, the Italian who painted the label (based off of vine on Bob’s property).
+Padre’s vineyard is named after and dedicated to several people who have been close to Bob and his family including his father, the priest who married he and Anna Marie, and Bruno, the Italian who painted the labels (based off of vines on Bob’s property).
 For many years Bragg used the same label for both Mario’s Vineyard and Padres’ Vineyard – but later changed to individual labels for each wines.

 In 2014 Bob pulled out the vines from Mario’s vineyard and replanted – in 2016 he harvested a small amount of fruit.
 We barrel sampled this tiny production – despite being so young a wine and from such young vines, this already has the hallmarks some good fruit (good acidity, flavor and very young tannins).

 This is a unique opportunity to connect with one of Napa’s smaller producers via their allocation list (limited to only 75 members, two bottles per member per year shipped in March and in November, cooler weather months).
 For more information and to join this select list, please visit: www.braggvineyards.com